tamblc/QRL/README.md

 INTRODUCTION
 ------------
 The mildly practical content queueing system for your browser.
-A Chrome extension still very early in development
+A Chrome extension still very early in development.
+Now plays unprotected Youtube content!

 INSTALLATION
 ------------